Inspector Morse: Habits and personality

 Morse is highly intelligent.
 He is a crossword addict and dislikes grammatical and spelling errors; in every personal or private document that he receives, he manages to point out at least one mistake.
 He claims that his approach to crime-solving is deductive, and one of his key tenets is that "there is a 50 per cent chance that the person who finds the body is the murderer".
 Morse uses immense intuition and his fantastic memory to apprehend the perpetrator.

-Among Morse's conservative tastes are that he likes to drink real ale and whisky, and in the early novels, drives a Lancia.
-In the television and radio productions, this is altered to a suitably British classic Jaguar Mark 2.
-His favourite music is opera, which is echoed in the soundtracks to the television series, along with original music by Barrington Pheloung.
+Among Morse's conservative tastes are that he likes to drink real ale and whisky, (which he calls “brain food”) and likes to drink while thinking about cases despite doctors’ advice on cutting down.
+In the early novels, Morse drives a Lancia.
+In the television and radio productions (and reprints of the novels), this is altered to a Jaguar Mark 2.
+His favourite music is opera, which is echoed in the soundtracks to the television series.
+The original music is by Barrington Pheloung, which has been made into Morse Code and spells out Inspector Morse.

+His dying words, said to Jim Strange, (who liked calling Morse, “matey” due to their long working relationship together), are "Thank Lewis for me."

 Morse is portrayed as being an atheist.
+However, in some scenes, he does entertain the possibility of God and/or quote the Bible from memory, agreeing with the phrases, as he does with lines from various literary books/texts.

 Novels

 The novels in the series are: